Craftsman Table Saw

 |

 This T-31 nailer that got me started in pneumatics.
 Unfortunately, it finally needed rebuilding (O-rings and gaskets) and Stanley-Bostich discontinued support several years ago.
-It's a shame.
+It was a shame to have to toss it.

 |